MA Illustration

 UCAS Code

-This course looks to offer an authorial, comprehensive and expansive understanding of contemporary illustration through an open, inquisitive and explorative programme of study.
-You will become confident to explore multidisciplinary methods of working which extend the concepts of communication, sequential narrative and visualisation through research, practice and discursive critique.
+This course offers an expansive understanding of contemporary illustration through an inquisitive and exploratory programme of study.
+You will engage with illustration as a broad, evolving field which extends ideas of communication and visualisation through practice-based research, experimentation and critical discussion.

-Our postgraduate courses are transdisciplinary and underpinned by independent learning.
+Our postgraduate courses include both specialist subject modules and transdisciplinary core modules.
+Both are underpinned by independent learning.
 You will be supported with a variety of teaching and learning methods, including individual supervision, group tutorials, live briefs and project proposals, as well as being encouraged to collaborate with students from other postgraduate courses.

 Students are able to access a range of specialist facilities by arrangement.
-These include: Macs equipped with graphics tablets, Cintiqs and software for tradigital drawing methods (full Adobe Creative Cloud Suite), a range of traditional printmaking resources and professional standard digital print facilities.
+These include: Macs equipped with graphics tablets and software for tradigital drawing methods and a range of traditional printmaking resources.
+Our digital print resource enables professional-standard, large-format digital printing and print finishing.

 Join our mailing list